nette/sandbox/readme.md

 Requirements
 ------------

+- Sandbox for Nette 2.4 requires PHP 5.6
-PHP 7.1 or higher.
+- The master version of Sandbox requires PHP 7.1

 To check whether server configuration meets the minimum requirements for Nette Framework browse to the directory `/checker` in your project root (i.e. `http://localhost:8000/checker`).